smitelli/scottsmitelli.com/src/content/articles/fake-fixation/index.md

 - M019: Counterfeit / Limp Bizkit / The Collected / 2008

+- M501: You Get What You Give / The New Radicals / The Trip: Dirty Vegas / 2003 -- computer / fake celebrities
 - M299: I Will Not Bow / Breaking Benjamin / Dear Agony / 2009
 - M298: Blurry / Puddle of Mudd / Come Clean / 2001
 - M150: Just Like You / Three Days Grace / Three Days Grace / 2003